WRBS-FM

 WRBS-FM (95.1 MHz, "Bright-FM") is a radio station in Baltimore, Maryland, serving the Baltimore metropolitan area.
-The station broadcasts a contemporary Christian radio format and is owned by Peter & John Radio Fellowship, Inc.
+The station broadcasts a Christian adult contemporary radio format and is owned by Peter & John Radio Fellowship, Inc.

 WRBS-FM has an effective radiated power (ERP) of 50,000 watts, the maximum permitted for non-grandfathered FM stations in this region.
 Its studios and transmitter are co-located off Commerce Drive near Interstate 95 in Halethorpe, Maryland, using a Baltimore address.
 WRBS-FM broadcasts using HD Radio technology.
-The HD2 digital subchannel carries an alternate Christian Contemporary format known as "Positive Hits."
-The HD3 subchannel rebroadcasts the Christian talk and teaching programs heard on co-owned WRBS (1230 AM).
+The HD2 digital subchannel broadcasts the Christian talk and teaching programs formerly heard on WRBS (1230 AM), and is still branded "WRBS-AM".

 History

 Peter & John Fellowship

 In 1948, three young ministers Peter and John Bisset, and Paul Plack, created "The Peter, Paul and John Broadcast" to reach non-church goers during the week on WFBR (1300 AM), then one of Baltimore's most popular radio stations.
 The Bisset's were the youngest of five brothers whose family had emigrated from Scotland.
 Paul Plack was a singer who had met the brothers during his evangelistic tours.

-Paul left the broadcast in 1952, and the program was renamed "The Peter and John Broadcast."
+Paul left the broadcast in 1952, and the program was renamed "The Peter and John Broadcast".
 The brothers continued to host the show until Peter's sudden death of a heart attack in 1995.

 WRBS early years

 On June 30, 1960, the station first signed on the air.
 It was owned by John B. Reynolds, who served as the general manager and commercial manager.
 The call sign WRBS was chosen to represent Reynolds Broadcasting Service.

 At the time, it carried a classical music format, when few people owned FM receivers.
-It didn't have an FM suffix because Reynolds did not own an AM sister station.
+It did not have an FM suffix because Reynolds did not own an AM sister station.
 The FM station stood alone.